hackerhouse-opensource/CompMgmtLauncher_DLL_UACBypass/README.md

-# CompMgmtLauncher & Sharepoint DLL Search Order hijacking UAC/persist
+# CompMgmtLauncher & Sharepoint DLL Search Order hijacking UAC/persist via OneDrive

 CompMgmtLauncher.exe is vulnerable to to a DLL Search Order hijacking vulnerability.
 The binary, will perform a search within user env for